Ajithbalakrishnan/Assignement_1/assignement_1/README.md

     2. uniform initialization of weights and bias.

-    3. same normalization method on both side.
+    3. same normalization method on both sides.

-    4. difference in datatypes between c++ and python also tried to address.
-This need to be evaluated.
+    4. The difference in datatypes between C++ and Python is also addressed.
+This needs to be evaluated.

-The difference between datatypes of pytorch and c++ can be a problem.
+The difference between the datatypes of Pytorch and C++ can be a problem.